Agápē (mixtape): Concept, title and artwork

 JoJo didn't want to keep her fans waiting for new music due to ongoing label issues; thus, she began recording material specifically for the mixtape.
 Originally JoJo thought of naming the mixtape Live Free or Die after the New Hampshire state motto (which inspired the tattoo on the back of her neck), but upon further thought, JoJo stated "it sounded dramatic and militant and scary.
 And that is SO not what this is all about!
 Its really about friends coming together and bonding over a mutual love for music then seeing what grows out of it.
 Not about industry politics, agendas, empty-promises, ego, swag, pretension, or a budget of any kind."

-The mixtape's title "agape", which means "unconditional love" in Greek, is also the name of a mixed breed dog she recently adopted who is featured on the album's cover.
+The mixtape's title "agape" means "unconditional love" in Greek.
+The cover is a picture of her recently adopted mixed-breed dog of the same name with the Westwood skyline in the background.
 JoJo describes agape as "unconditional love without pretense, regardless of circumstance."
 The title was also inspired by an 11‑year-old concert violinist whose name was also Agape, JoJo states "I remember meeting a girl, this incredible concert violinist — she was like 11 years old and her name was Agápe.
 I'll never forget her.
 So [that incident] inspired this."

 When describing the mixtape JoJo says "This mixtape is meant to be experienced when you have 27-28 minutes to go on a little journey with me and listen to some stories.
 There are interludes, outerludes, random shit, my dad playing harmonica, and a conversation between my whole family at Thanksgiving."
 Agápē has been described as a "labor of love from the heart without limits or boundaries."